 The Nvidia GeForce GTX 1080 Ti was one of the most anticipated graphics cards when it came out in 2017.
 The 1080 series was Nvidia’s top-end GPU for gamers, and this more recent version outpaced the mighty Titan X in many areas.

-The flagship Pascal card is going to cost $699 (£699, about AU$930) – the same as the pre-discount GTX 1080.
-The Nvidia GeForce GTX 1080 Ti brings performance that can match the Titan Xp in many cases.
-Beyond being one of the most powerful consumer graphics card ever, it’s a showcase of what Nvidia’s Pascal architecture was – and still is – capable of.
-Even in the face of the RTX 2080 and 2080 Ti, it still stands up to the test of time.
+The Nvidia GeForce GTX 1080 Ti will set you back $699 (£699, about AU$930) – the same as the pre-discount GTX 1080.
+The Nvidia GeForce GTX 1080 Ti brings performance that can match the Titan Xp most of the time.
+Beyond being one of the most powerful consumer graphics cards of all time, the GTX 1080 Ti is a showcase of what Nvidia’s Pascal architecture was, and still is, capable of.
+Even in the face of Nvidia Turing cards like the RTX 2080 and 2080 Ti, the GTX 1080 Ti still stands up to the test of time.

 Since the release of the GTX 1080 Ti we've seen a range of manufacturers produce their own spins on the GPU, so check out our list of the best Nvidia GTX 1080 Ti graphics cards.